-Who may perform non-faceto-face care management services?
+Who may perform care management services?

 CMS anticipates "clinical staff will provide CCM services incident to the services of the billing physician" or non-physician practitioner.
-However, if the billing practitioner provides these services directly, that time also counts toward the 20-minute minimum.
+However, if the billing practitioner provides some services directly, his or her time also may count toward the 20-minute minimum, assuming those services are not content of another service billed by the practitioner.

-The agency references the CPT® definition of "clinical staff:" "a person who works under the supervision of a physician or other qualified health care professional and who is allowed by law, regulation, and facility policy to perform or assist in the performance of a specified professional service, but who does not individually report that professional service."
+The agency references the CPT definition of "clinical staff:" "a person who works under the supervision of a physician or other qualified healthcare professional and who is allowed by law, regulation, and facility policy to perform or assist in the performance of a specified professional service, but who does not individually report that professional service."

-CMS clarifies that "time spent by clinical staff may only be counted if Medicare's 'incident to' rules are met such as supervision, applicable State law, licensure and scope of practice."
+CMS clarifies that "time spent by clinical staff may only be counted if Medicare's 'incident to' rules are met, such as supervision, applicable state law, licensure and scope of practice."
 It is the responsibility of the billing practitioner to determine if a clinical staff member is competent and capable of performing a specific service under appropriate supervision.
 CMS also notes that "other staff may help facilitate CCM services, but only time spent by clinical staff may be counted towards the 20-minute minimum time."

-The agency also explains that a billing practitioner may arrange to have clinical staff external to the practice (e.g., a case management company) provide the non-face-to-face care management services for his or her patients, but only if all requirements for "incident to" billing are satisfied, including general supervision (see following section).
+The agency also explains that a billing practitioner may arrange to have clinical staff external to the practice (e.g., a case management company) provide care management services for his or her patients, but only if all requirements for "incident to" billing are satisfied, including general supervision (see the following section).
 However, Medicare rules prohibit billing for services furnished by individuals located outside the U.S.